Who We Are

 An international consortium

-The Borlaug Global Rust Initiative (BGRI) is an international community of thousands of hunger fighters from hundreds of institutions working together to:
+The Borlaug Global Rust Initiative (BGRI) is a global community of hunger fighters committed to sharing knowledge, training the next generation of scientists and engaging with farmers for a prosperous and wheat-secure world.
+This community of thousands of hunger fighters from hundreds of institutions is working together to:

 The BGRI was initiated by Norman E. Borlaug in 2005.
 Founding institutions were ICAR, ICARDA, CIMMYT, UN-FAO and Cornell University.